 A recent decision by the New Jersey Supreme Court is good news for employees who are pregnant or who become pregnant while employed in the state.
 The decision bolsters the Pregnant Workers Fairness Act (PWFA) – an amendment to the New Jersey Law Against Discrimination that protects pregnant and breastfeeding workers from discrimination in the workplace and mandates that employers provide them with reasonable accommodations.

 In a case that made its way through the NJ court system, a pregnant police officer brought suit against her employer alleging that they violated the PWFA because their “light duty” policies for workers with other types of disabilities were more favorable than those for pregnant workers.
-In issuing its decision in favor of the pregnant police officer, the New Jersey Supreme Court affirmed that the PWFA provides protections and allows for remedies in three specific areas:
+In issuing its decision in favor of the pregnant police officer, the New Jersey Supreme Court affirmed that the PWFA provides protection and allows for remedies in three specific areas:

 - Employers must provide reasonable accommodations to pregnant and breastfeeding workers without requiring the workers to prove that the accommodation would not cause an “undue burden” to the employer.
 Rather, the burden of proof is required of the employer.
 In other words, if an employer feels that accommodating a pregnant or breastfeeding worker would be too detrimental to their business, it is incumbent upon them to prove so.